Trump: I still 'would like to' sit down with Mueller

 "I would love to do that.
 I'd like to do it as soon as possible," he said then, adding once more "there has been no collusion whatsoever.
 There is no obstruction whatsoever."

 Talks have been underway for months for Trump to speak with the special counsel.
-In the aftermath of Dowd's resignation Thursday, Trump personal attorney Jay Sekulow said in a statement that they would continue cooperating with the special counsel's office.
+After Dowd resigned Thursday, Jay Sekulow, Trump's personal attorney, said in a statement that they would continue cooperating with the special counsel's office.